miracl-3/Predictive-Analytics/business_cases/01_Travel_Insurance_Purchase/README.md

-# K-Means Clustering Analysis

-This project demonstrates the application of **unsupervised machine learning** using K-Means clustering to identify meaningful patterns and segments within a dataset.
+# Naïve Bayes Classification

+This project applies the **Naïve Bayes classification algorithm** to solve a business-oriented prediction problem using structured data.
+The notebook demonstrates the complete workflow from data exploration to model evaluation.

 ## Objective

-To group data points into distinct clusters based on similarity, enabling better understanding of underlying structures and supporting data-driven business decisions such as customer segmentation or behavioral analysis.
+To build a probabilistic classification model that predicts outcomes based on input features, supporting data-driven decision-making in business contexts such as customer behavior analysis or risk prediction.

 ## Workflow

-The notebook follows a structured analytical process:
+The analysis follows these key steps:

-* Exploratory Data Analysis (EDA) to understand data distribution and relationships
+* Exploratory Data Analysis (EDA) to understand data structure, distributions, and relationships
-* Data cleaning and preprocessing, including handling missing values and feature scaling
+* Data cleaning and preprocessing, including handling missing values and encoding categorical variables
-* Application of K-Means clustering
-* Selection of optimal number of clusters using appropriate evaluation techniques
-* Interpretation and visualization of cluster characteristics
+* Feature selection and preparation for modeling
+* Training a Naïve Bayes classifier
+* Evaluating model performance using standard classification metrics

+## Model Used

+* Naïve Bayes Classifier

+This model is chosen for its simplicity, interpretability, and effectiveness on high-dimensional datasets with conditional independence assumptions.

+## Evaluation Metrics

+* Accuracy
+* Precision
+* Recall
+* F1-score

+These metrics are used to assess model performance in a business-relevant manner.

 ## Tools & Technologies